Where Can I Ride?

-Welcome to N.H.’s trails.
-You can ride on trails that are clearly signed and designated for the type of vehicle that you are operating or on land where you have received written landowner permission to ride.
+You can ride on trails that are clearly signed and designated for the type of vehicle that you are operating, or on land where you have received written landowner permission to ride.
 Contact the N.H.
 Bureau of Trails or a local club for more information.
 See maps on OHRV Trail Map and Snowmobile Trail Map.

 When purchasing or renting an OHRV or snowmobile, all riders are required to be familiar with the rules and regulations as they pertain to operation, prior to sale or rental.

 Unless you are on an approved trail system or you have obtained permission for the specific piece of land, you are in violation of the law.
 All land, whether public or private, requires landowner permission.
-Over 80% of the snowmobile trail system in N.H. is on private property.
+Over 80% of the snowmobile and other trail systems are on private property.
 Respect the wishes of the landowner and stay on designated trails.

 Posted Land and Duty of Care